- Private GP Services

 Our service is nationwide and consultations are provided remotely by video or telephone, with blood testing carried out through our network of partner clinics.

 We feel that you need time to discuss your symptoms in order for our clinicians to provide individualised care.
-The initial consultation is 25 minutes, much longer than a standard NHS GP consultation of 10 minutes.
+The initial consultation is 20 minutes, twice the standard NHS GP consultation time of 10 minutes.

 Initial menopause virtual consultation with a menopause doctor